-Today Valerie, from Chronicles of a Babywise Mom, is guest posting on my blog!
-I asked her to write on something I’m currently dealing with… the dreaded 45 minute intruder!
-Thanks Val for the helpful post!
+Today Valerie, from Chronicles of a Babywise Mom, is guest posting on my blog, and I asked her to write on something I’m currently dealing with… the dreaded 45-minute intruder.

 Dealing with the 45 Minute Intruder: by Valerie Plowman